CristopherYusuke/CristopherYusuke/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Feedzai](https://feedzai.com/) as a Front End developer working with React
+- 🔭 I’m currently working as a Front End developer working with React
 - 🌱 I’m currently learning React and Redux best practice
 - 📫 How to reach me:
   - [linkedIn](https://www.linkedin.com/in/cristopheryusuke/).